Broken Nose Compensation | Nose Injury Claims And Payouts

 Am I Eligible To Make A Broken Nose Compensation Claim?

 Broken nose compensation can be claimed following a number of different accidents.
 While we can’t cover every possible scenario, you’ll see a few possible examples further down this page.
 Various third parties owe duties of care depending on the context.
-A duty of care means a legal obligation to keep someone safe.
+A duty of care is the obligation to keep someone safe.

 We have set out the duties of care owed by different third parties here:

-• Employers are required to take reasonable steps to ensure the safety of their employees while at work.
+• Employers are required to take reasonable steps to ensure the safety, well-being, and health of their employees while at work.
 This duty is set down by the Health and Safety at Work etc. Act 1974

 • The parties in control of public places, referred to as occupiers, owe a duty of care imposed by the Occupiers’ Liability Act 1957.
-The law requires that occupiers take steps to ensure the reasonable safety of all visitors to their premises.
+The act requires that occupiers take practical steps to ensure the reasonable safety of those visiting their premises.

 The eligibility criteria for personal injury claims after you suffered a broken nose are summarised as follows: